swayamterode/react/2.Igniting our App/Coding.md

     "react": "^18.2.0",
     "react-dom": "^18.2.0"
   },
-  //   this is how we can use the browserlist "browserlist": ["last 10 versions"]
+  //   this is how we can use the browser list "browserlist": ["last 10 versions"]
 }
 ```